Nicoss54/docker-sfeirschool-exercice/Readme.md

 ### Docker compose for more fun

-* Remove all your container and image
+* Remove all your containers and images
 * Create a docker compose, using your image on the docker hub
 * Use docker compose command
 * Check if all work that you want